ipfs/community/dignified-js.md

 aspects, a) linting, b) testing, c) building and bundling and d) releasing.

 For each of these four steps we have chosen specific tools in the past that worked for us.
-They are partially captured in our [JavaScript contribution guidelines](https://github.com/ipfs/community/blob/master/js-contribution-guidelines.md). dignified.js aims to implement all these guidelines, in an easy to use package.
+They are captured in our [JavaScript contribution guidelines](js-contribution-guidelines.md). dignified.js aims to implement all these guidelines, in an easy to use package.

 These tools are not set in stone, nor do we plan in any way of halting